MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/diagnostics/quickstart.md

 ## Prerequisites

-* You will need a PlayFab Account
+* You will need a PlayFab Account.
-* You will need an App Center Account
+* You will need an App Center Account.
-* You will need to have the App Center SDK installed in your game
+* You will need to have the App Center SDK installed in your game.
 * Private Preview enabled for your title (email [devrel@playfab.com](mailto:devrel@playfab.com)) to get access for your title.

-## Getting Started
+## Getting started

-To get started, login to your PlayFab account.
-Once App Center integration is enabled for your title (private preview only) you will see a diagnostics tab in the sidebar.
+To get started, log into your PlayFab account.
+Once App Center integration is enabled for your title (private preview only), you will see a **Diagnostics** tab in the sidebar.

 ![diagnostics tab screenshot image](media/diag_tab_screenshot.png)